How to Convince Your Employer to Get AIP Designated: A Step-by-Step Approach

 Every week you delay the employer conversation is a week closer to your PGWP expiry, a week closer to a provincial allocation closing, and a week of your employer not knowing that a $230 fee and a simple provincial application could retain a trained worker permanently.

-The AIP processes approximately 4,000 applicants per year.
+The AIP has an annual target of approximately 4,000 admissions for 2026–2028.
 Provincial allocations can and do close mid-year.
 Your employer is willing — they just need the information.
 The question is whether you provide it, or whether you wait until the timing window closes.

 Frequently Asked Questions